shortstheory/dtn-unetstack/README.md

             // in multihop I'm not too sure what will happen here:
             // but for now we can just send it to router and see what happens def req = new DatagramReq(data: data)
-            router.send(req); // ???
+            router.send(req); // FIXME: ???
+            // now send the DDN:

+            break;
         case DatagramDeliveryNtf:
-            // how do we get the message to which it is mapped? notify << msg;
+            // how do we get the message to which it is mapped? -> inReplyTo String s = msg.inReplyTo;
-            break;
+            def pduId = datagramMap.get(s);
+            storage.deleteMsg(pduId);
+            // FIXME: Important!
+            // should we resend a DtnNtf using the PduID? break;
         case DatagramFailureNtf:

-            // same issue and moreover, who do we send these notifs to? break;
+            // failing is ok, just as long as ttls aren't exceeded
+            // we probably shouldn't need to do anything here break;
         }
     }